 The above-mentioned study plan is very much suitable for aspirants who are not engaged in any profession.
-For working aspirants, there should be absolutely major changes in the above mentioned UPSC time table 2021.
+For working aspirants, there should be absolutely major changes in the above mentioned UPSC timetable 2021.

-Here’s a time table for UPSC preparation 2021 for all the working aspirants out there.
+Here’s a timetable for UPSC preparation 2021 for all the working aspirants out there.

 |Before work time starts||Manage 2-3 hours every day and focus on General Studies.|

 |During working hours||Use every break you get at work.
 Utilise those minutes for keeping yourself updated with current affairs.
-Also manage time to read the newspaper.|
+Also, manage time to read the newspaper.|

-|Post work||Manage 2 hours at least after you are done with your work and devote that for your optional subject.|
+|Post work||Manage 2 hours at least after you are done with your work and devote that to your optional subject.|

-|Before bedtime||Manage 20 to 30 minutes time and use that for revising your previously learned studies.|
+|Before bedtime||Manage 20 to 30 minutes of time and use that for revising your previously learned studies.|

 Weekend UPSC Time Table 2021 for Working Aspirants

-Let’s checkout the most suitable study plan to follow on weekends.
+Let’s check out the most suitable study plan to follow on weekends.